needle-mirror/com.unity.services.multiplay/Documentation~/Authoring/index.md

-# Multiplay Authoring
+# Multiplay Hosting Authoring
-This module allows users to author, modify, and deploy Multiplay assets directly from the Unity Editor.
+This module allows users to author, modify, and deploy Multiplay Hosting assets directly from the Unity Editor.

-> NOTE: Multiplay Authoring is only supported on Unity 2021.3 and above.
+> NOTE: Multiplay Hosting Authoring is only supported on Unity 2021.3 and above.

 ### Deployment Window
 The Deployment Window is a core feature of the Deployment package.